Download press photos here

-Just 22 years old, Kimyan Law belongs to the African Diaspora.
-The son of a Congolese father and Austrian mother, Mpunga resides in Vienna, unable until recently to return to his homeland due to the devastating Congolese Civil War.
+Kimyan Law, (real name Nico Mpunga), belongs to the African Diaspora.
+The son of a Congolese father and Austrian mother, he resides in Vienna, unable to return to his homeland due to the devastating Congolese Civil War.

 Born on Christmas Day 1994, Kimyan Law was a melancholic child.
 A lone black youth studying in all-white environments he was a victim of racism; a difficult and depressing atmosphere which led him to find respite and consolation in music.
 Making recordings using instruments improvised from trash he soon graduated from using wood, glass and his own voice to a mastery of drums, piano, marimba and flute, channelling his childhood difficulties into creation.